RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-08-22-learn-python.md

 are doing great work here, as are [micro:bit](https://microbit.org/code/), powered by [MicroPython](https://micropython.org/).
-Lot's of local Maker and Python groups, including our local [Python Sheffield](https://twitter.com/pysheff), will do introductory sessions, so keep an eye out.
+Lots of local Maker and Python groups, including our local [Python Sheffield](https://twitter.com/pysheff), will do introductory sessions, so keep an eye out.